Free Social Media FAQs

 It's an understandably favoured view that most account followers comprise a business’s target farmer audience.

 For a variety of reasons nearly every account has a majority of followers either unconnected with farming or, if in agriculture, are not decision-makers of any interest.
-The majority presence of these other followers seriously dilutes the value of the already throttled-back reach being delivered by the algorithms.
+We have conducted multiple research studies into this area of social media behaviours.
+The majority presence of these 'other' followers seriously dilutes the value of the already throttled-back reach being delivered by the algorithms.

 So ... it’s not worth attracting followers?